-Council's current and target levels of service are summarised in Table 5.1.
+Council's current and target levels of service as defined in the 2012-2022 LTP are summarised in Table 5.1.
 These show how levels of service contribute to the community outcomes and provides a technical measure that enables Council to monitor current levels of service against target levels of service.